123Spork/extralifealerts/README.md

 //go to
 src/config.ts
 //modify the exported config object to manipulate alerting output
+//note:: the running service url (for example /brb) directly ties to the content key
+//for this reason, the base / path will likely break at this time
 ```
 ```
 //available configurable values for mustache templating